The Ultimate Guide for Simplifying Summer Camp Decisions

 Also consider how different kid schedules work together.
 Two kids at different camps the same week requires two parents or carpool help if the camps have conflicting drop off times and locations.

-I couldn’t pull the video through, but this Huffington Post article includes one of my favorite video clips from Modern Family about Phil and Claire figuring out how to manipulate the summer camp schedule to get a few kid-free days.
+This Huffington Post article includes one of my favorite video clips from Modern Family about Phil and Claire figuring out how to manipulate the summer camp schedule to get a few kid-free days.
 Spoiler alert: Phil is wearing some sweet cut-off jean shorts!

 Change up stagnant routines